sui-foundation/sips/sips/sip-merge-staked-sui.md

 See [here](https://github.com/0xripleys/sui/pull/1/files) for a reference implementation of how the staking pool code would look like.

-Note that this is just a Draft and is not production ready.
+Note that this implementation just a Draft and is not production ready.

 ## Security Considerations

 The potential damage of a bug in staking_pool.move is higher as we now store a nontrivial amount of Sui in this module.
 Also, we definitely need to be careful with the math around redeem_lst.
 Both can be mitigated with an audit.

-## Copyright

-TODO not sure what to put here yet.
-But please don't steal my work lol